Keruspe/blog/posts/2013-01-17-knowing-your-system---part-9---contributing-to-exherbo:-updated-and-smoother-method.md

 * If it fails, I go back to step two to fix my patch
 * If it succeeds, I upload it with `git pe -<number_of_commits> | wgetpaste -r -s poundpython` and I submit it.

+For the record, the command which I run to upload my patch is a git alias, `git pe` means `git format-patch -M -C --find-copies-harder --stdout`

 ## What has become my previous workflow?

 This does not at all look like my previous workflow, but I said I kept it around… Why?